 CW: conversion therapy/ex-gay therapy; mental abuse

 Has your LGBTQ Resource Center been contacted by PFOX (Parents and Friends of Gays and Ex-Gays) requesting distribution of ex-gay literature?
 Have you seen advertisements from ex-gay organizations in your student newspaper or heard an ex-gay speaker on campus?
-Is the ex-gay movement becoming more vocal in your school board meetings, threatening a lawsuit if you don’t include ex-gay issues alongside discussions of homosexuality in sex education curricula?
-As high schools, colleges, and universities (and society in general) have become more LGBTQ-friendly, the ex-gay movement has become more visible and vocal in response, both off and, increasingly, on campus.
+Is the ex-gay movement becoming more vocal in your school board meetings?
+High schools, colleges, and universities (and society in general) have become more LGBTQ-friendly.
+However, the ex-gay movement has become more visible and vocal in response, both off and, increasingly, on campus.

 The ex-gay movement formed in the United States in the early 1970s as a countermovement, a “conscious, collective, organized attempt to resist or to reverse social change” (Mottl 1980, pg.
-620) and, in the last decade, has become wedded to the larger religious and political countermovement in the United States frequently referred to as the Christian Right.
+620).
+In recent years, it has become wedded to the larger religious and political countermovement in the United States frequently referred to as the Christian Right.
 It has developed over the last thirty years in response to the increasing social acceptance of homosexuality and gender diversity and the rise of LGBTQ liberation movements around the world.

 The ex-gay movement has arrived on campus.
 For many years, ex-gay organizations have worked primarily with student religious groups, such as Campus Crusade for Christ, Fellowship of Christian Athletes, or Intervarsity, to host ex-gay speakers presenting testimonials of “change.”
 These events have historically been hosted by and for religious student populations, but now the ex-gay movement has sought to move beyond religious audiences and religious rhetoric.
 Increasingly ex-gay organizations are invoking scientific arguments (I call it “sanctified science”) to justify their anti-LGBT perspectives, and in educational contexts they are using a combination of “diversity discourse” and “rights rhetoric” to argue for their “inclusion” in curriculum and programming in high schools, colleges, and universities.
 They are also litigating.